JetBrains/teamcity-s3-artifact-storage-plugin/README.md

-# TeamCity S3 Storage Plugin
+# TeamCity S3 Artifact Storage Plugin

-TeamCity S3 Storage Plugin is an impelementaion of external storage for TeamCity [build artifacts](https://confluence.jetbrains.com/display/TCDL/Build+Artifact) in Amazon S3.
+This is an impelementaion of external artifacts storage for TeamCity [build artifacts](https://confluence.jetbrains.com/display/TCDL/Build+Artifact) in Amazon S3.

+# State

+Plugin is in experimental "feedback wanted" state.
+It is not ready to be used in produciton and further plugin updates can break backward compatibility.

 # Compatibility